-- OMS is a free NCA membership benefit: No separate enrollment cost or annual fees for NCA members in good standing. - All members are eligible to participate, but are not required to do so in most cases. - Some states have linked participation to state funding streams.
+OMS is a free NCA membership benefit: No separate enrollment costs or annual fees for NCA members in good standing.

-New Policy for Non-Members Joining OMS - Effective June 2018
+Policy for Non-Members Joining OMS - Effective June 2018

-- Non-member CACs can either join NCA as members (Accredited, Associate, Affiliate, or Satellite) or pay \$300 annual fee to participate in just OMS. - Must get a letter of support from the Chapter and must join as NCA members within 5 years of account creation date. - Only impacts NEW accounts for non-member centers interested in joining OMS for the first time.
+- Non-member CACs can either join NCA as members (Accredited, Associate, Affiliate, or Satellite) or pay \$300 annual fee to participate in just OMS. - Must have support from the Chapter to participate in OMS and must join as NCA members within 5 years of account creation date. - Only impacts NEW accounts for non-member centers interested in joining OMS for the first time. - Non-members that requested accounts prior to the new policy are "grandfathered" in, but we still strongly encourage becoming members with NCA and accessing the many other benefits we provide to CACs.